-We are expecting that that the THRIVE and THRIVE-2 Phase 3 clinical trials, together with a safety database comprising 300 treated patients, will support global health authority registration for VARDN-001 IV for marketing approval in both active and chronic TED, respectively.
+We are expecting that that the THRIVE and THRIVE-2 phase 3 clinical trials, together with a safety database comprising 300 treated patients, will support global health authority registration for veligrotug for marketing approval in both active and chronic TED, respectively.
 However, the FDA or other regulatory authorities may require additional patients in this safety database or may require us to take other additional steps.
-We are also intending in mid-2024 to initiate what we expect to be a pivotal program for VARDN-003.
-The FDA or other regulatory authorities may require us to take other additional steps in the course of development and regulatory interaction regarding our product candidates, including VARDN-001 and VARDN-003.
-Such additional steps may include, without limitation, initiating new trials, starting at an earlier phase of clinical trial, conducting bridging studies, enrolling more patients, or requiring us to assess additional parameters related to safety or efficacy.
-These additional requirements could increase the cost of development of our product candidates, negatively affect our anticipated timelines, delay our time to market with our product candidates, if approved, and could harm our business.
+In August 2024, we initiated a pivotal program for VRDN-003.
+We may be required to take other additional steps in the course of development and regulatory interaction regarding our product candidates, including veligrotug and VRDN-003.
+Such additional steps may include, without limitation, initiating new trials, starting at an earlier phase of clinical trial, conducting bridging studies, enrolling more patients, amending trial protocols, or requiring us to assess additional parameters related to safety or efficacy.
+For example, we may make adjustments to the VRDN-003 clinical trial designs as a result of the veligrotug data.
+These additional requirements or steps could increase the cost of development of our product candidates, negatively affect our anticipated timelines, delay our time to market with our product candidates, if approved, and could harm our business.

-The FDA may withdraw approval if compliance with regulatory requirements and standards is not maintained or if problems occur after the product reaches the market.
-Later discovery of previously unknown problems with a product, including adverse events of unanticipated severity or frequency, or with manufacturing processes, or failure to comply with regulatory requirements, may result in revisions to the approved labeling to add new safety information; imposition of post-market studies or clinical studies to assess new safety risks; or imposition of distribution restrictions or other restrictions, for example, under a REMS program.
+The FDA or other regulatory authorities may withdraw approval if compliance with regulatory requirements and standards is not maintained or if problems occur after the product reaches the market.
+Later discovery of previously unknown problems with a product, including adverse events of unanticipated severity or frequency, or with manufacturing processes, or non-compliance with regulatory requirements, may result in revisions to the approved labeling to add new safety information; imposition of post-market studies or clinical studies to assess new safety risks; or imposition of distribution restrictions or other restrictions, for example, under a Risk Evaluation Mitigation Strategy ("REMS") program.
 Other potential consequences include, among other things:

-- restrictions on the marketing or manufacturing of a product, complete withdrawal of the product from the market, or product recalls; - fines, warning letters, or holds on post-approval clinical studies; - refusal of the FDA to approve pending applications or supplements to approved applications, or suspension or revocation of existing product approvals; - product seizure or detention, or refusal of the FDA to permit the import or export of products; or - injunctions or the imposition of civil or criminal penalties.
+- restrictions on the marketing or manufacturing of a product, complete withdrawal of the product from the market, or product recalls; - fines, warning letters, or holds on post-approval clinical studies; - refusal of the FDA or other regulatory authorities to approve pending applications or supplements to approved applications, or suspension or revocation of existing product approvals; - product seizure or detention, or refusal of the FDA or other regulatory authorities to permit the import or export of products; or - injunctions or the imposition of civil or criminal penalties.